nishad/srake/README.md

-# srake 🍶🧬
+# SRAKE - SRA Knowledge Engine 🍶🧬

-*Pronunciation: "ess-RAH-keh" — like Japanese sake (酒) • IPA: /ˈɛs.rɑː.kɛ/*
+*Pronunciation: Like Japanese sake (酒) — "srah-keh" • IPA: /srɑː.keɪ/*

 [![Go Version](https://img.shields.io/badge/go-%3E%3D1.19-blue.svg)](https://go.dev/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Go Report Card](https://goreportcard.com/badge/github.com/nishad/srake)](https://goreportcard.com/report/github.com/nishad/srake)
 [![Release](https://img.shields.io/github/v/release/nishad/srake)](https://github.com/nishad/srake/releases)

-A blazing-fast, memory-efficient tool for processing and querying NCBI SRA (Sequence Read Archive) metadata.
-Built with a zero-copy streaming architecture, srake can process multi-gigabyte compressed archives without intermediate storage, making it ideal for bioinformatics workflows and large-scale genomic data analysis.
+**SRAKE (SRA Knowledge Engine)** is a blazing-fast, memory-efficient tool for processing and querying NCBI SRA (Sequence Read Archive) metadata.
+Built with a zero-copy streaming architecture, SRAKE can process multi-gigabyte compressed archives without intermediate storage, making it ideal for bioinformatics workflows and large-scale genomic data analysis.

+## ⚠️ Important Notice: Pre-Alpha Software

+> **This is a hackathon project developed at [BioHackathon 2025, Mie, Japan](https://2025.biohackathon.org/)**
+>
+> **SRAKE (SRA Knowledge Engine) IS NOT PRODUCTION-READY**
+>
+> This project is currently in **pre-alpha stage** and is a work in progress.
+Significant portions of the codebase require proper review before finalizing the architecture.
+>
+> ### Critical Warnings:
+> - **DO NOT use SRAKE (SRA Knowledge Engine) for important research or production workflows**
+> - **DO NOT rely on outputs for critical decision-making without validation**
+> - All outputs require thorough evaluation by domain experts
+> - Many features may be changed, replaced, or removed entirely
+> - The tool has not been thoroughly evaluated or validated
+>
+> ### Current Status:
+> - Architecture is subject to major changes
+> - APIs and data formats are unstable
+> - Performance characteristics may vary significantly
+> - Search results and data processing may contain errors
+>
+> ### Contributing:
+> - Bug reports and feature requests are welcome
+> - We will continue development with comprehensive testing and evaluation
+> - Collaboration with domain experts is ongoing to validate functionality
+>
+> Until proper evaluation and stabilization are complete, please treat SRAKE (SRA Knowledge Engine) as an experimental tool for exploration and testing only.

 ## 🎯 Key Features